apache/flink/docs/dev/table/functions/udfs.zh.md

     with open("myenv/py_env/data/data.txt") as f:
         ...
 {% endhighlight %}
-        <p>Please make sure the uploaded python environment matches the platform that the cluster is running on and that the python version must be 3.5 or higher.
+        <p>Please make sure the uploaded python environment matches the platform that the cluster is running on.
 Currently only zip-format is supported. i.e. zip, jar, whl, egg, etc.</p>
       </td>
     </tr>
     <tr>